Gold investment funds

 Why invest in gold mining companies?

 If you invest in gold mining companies, you will have leveraged exposure to gold.
-The mining companies tend to earn more when the price of gold goes up, and vice versa.
-Investors can gain commodity exposure by buying these stocks because the share price of mining companies is dependent on the price of gold.
+The mining companies tend to rise more when the price of gold goes up, and vice versa.
+Investors can get exposure to gold by buying these stocks since the share price of mining companies is dependent on the price of gold.
 A gold investment in mining companies also generates dividends, unlike buying gold bars or jewelry.

 Low correlation between gold and other assets